dvdmtw98/notes/MainVault/programming-languages/c/core-concepts/c-fundamentals.md

 If the number is shorter than the width the output is right justified with space as padding

 The `-` sign is used to left justify the string
-`n` when used with a integer controls the numbers of digits that will be shown
+`p` when used with a integer controls the numbers of digits that will be shown.
+If the number is smaller than `p` it will be padded with zeros.

 ```c
 i = 40;